How to Add Fringe to a Crochet or Knit Scarf Tutorial

 Fringe must be doubled over to be secured to the end of your scarf.

-This means if you want 8″ of fringe hanging from the end of the scarf, you will need to cut a length of yarn that is at least double that (16″) and then I add 1-2″ to account for the looping of the fringe.
+This means if you want 8″ of fringe hanging from the end of the scarf, you will need to cut a length of yarn that is at least double that (16″) and then I add extra length of 1-2″ to account for the looping of the fringe.

 How to Add Fringe to a Scarf